vatpac-technology/sops/docs/controller-skills/military.md

     **ARA**: "MAPL01 and DRGN50, MARSA terminated"

 ## NOCOM Operations
-**Non-Continuous Communication** (NOCOM) Procedures are when Military Aircraft discontinue two-way radio communications with Civil ATC.
-NOCOM Procedures state that ATC Approval is required when Military Aircraft are in controlled airspace.
-Military Aircraft under NOCOM procedures fall under multiple categories:
+**Non-Continuous Communication** (NOCOM) Procedures are when military aircraft discontinue two-way radio communications with Civil ATC.
+NOCOM Procedures state that ATC Approval is required when military aircraft are in controlled airspace. military aircraft under NOCOM procedures fall under multiple categories:

 - Flights on "Area Freq" when OCTA
 - Flights that are "Radio Silent"